CO-LAB

 Collaborative Research & Development Initiative

-Co-Lab is a collaborative research and development initiative exploring how industrial remade infrastructure for fashion and textiles could realistically operate.
+Co-Lab is a collaborative research and development initiative exploring how industrial remade infrastructure for fashion and textiles could operate in practice.

 The initiative builds on earlier development work carried out with collaborators across software, production engineering, and modular process design.